ITU-BDSA-GROUP-20/Chirp/docs/report.md

 ### 2. Setting up user secrets
-Once you have the project cloned, make sure that you have your secrets ready.\
+Once you have the project cloned, make sure that you have your GitHub OAuth secrets ready.\
 Once that is done, open a new terminal and navigate to the path `Chirp/src/Chirp.Web`, then run these commands:

         dotnet user-secrets init